Generic Name: levonorgestrel

 - are or might be pregnant; Liletta cannot be used as an emergency contraceptive

-- have had a serious pelvic infection called pelvic inflammatory disease (PID) unless you have had a normal pregnancy after the infection went away
+- have a serious pelvic infection called pelvic inflammatory disease (PID) or endometritis unless you have had a normal pregnancy after the infection went awayhave an untreated lower genital infection now

-- have had a serious pelvic infection in the past 3 months after a pregnancy
+- have had an infection from an abortion within the last 3 months

 - can get infections easily.
 For example, if you: